Featured Gemstones

 Padparadscha-views600

 This natural Sri Lankan sapphire fulfills the gemological criteria to be called Padparadscha: it is intensely pink and orange, in close to an equal ratio of the two colors.
 Hanna photographed it on a mirror to reveal the source of color, an orange color pocket that radiates throughout the otherwise pink gem.
-True Padparadscha sapphires are extremely rare, as reflected in the price.
+True Padparadscha sapphires are extremely rare.

 5.05ct.-pink-spinel600